-The Advantage Program is directed by NSCA certified strength coach Mike Cochran.
-Coach Cochran has developed comprehensive year-long programs for all sports at YSU.
+The Advantage Program is directed by Strength & Conditioning Coordinator for football Mark Brandenstein.
+Coach Bradenstein has developed comprehensive year-long programs for all sports at YSU.
 With the help of a graduate assistant and exercise science interns, he is able to provide quality instruction and direction on an individual basis for student athletes.

 Liz Vlad are Brian Sklenar are full-time assistants while former strength and conditioning coach Todd Burkey remains a key part of the program assisting with the men's basketball team.